Entropy-Warrior/entropy-warrior.github.io/content/posts/compression.md

 #### Out-of-Distribution: The Stress Test

-A good summary of introductory math should theoretically work for all introductory math textbooks.
-Similarly, compressed models should generalize well to new, unseen data within their target domain or objective – a true test of their robustness.
+A good summary of an introductory math textbook should theoretically serve well as a summary for any other introductory math textbook.
+Similarly, compressed models should generalize well to new, unseen datasets within their target domain or objective – this is, in fact, a good way to measure the robustness of a model.

 #### Causality: The Plot Thickens

 Uncovering causal relationships is like finding the hidden plot twists in a story.
-By understanding why things happen, we can create models that are not only more accurate but also explainable.
+Don't you hate it when you want a synopsis of an episode on Netflix that you want to "speed-run" by, but it is in spoiler-free form?
+By understanding why things happen – the inner plot – we can create models that are not only more accurate but also explainable.

 #### Signal vs. Noise: The Art of Distillation